 In addition, the PRC government imposes foreign ownership restriction and the licensing and permit requirements for companies in the internet industry.
 See "Item 4.
 Information on the Company-B. Business Overview-Regulations-Regulations on Foreign Investment in China" and "Item 4.
-Information on the Company-B. Business Overview-Regulations-Regulations on Value-added Telecommunications Services."
-These laws and regulations are relatively new and evolving, and their interpretation and enforcement involve significant uncertainties.
+Information on the Company-B. Business Overview-Regulations-Regulations are relatively new and evolving, and their interpretation and enforcement involve significant uncertainties.
 As a result, in certain circumstances it may be difficult to determine what actions or omissions may be deemed to be in violation of applicable laws and regulations.